Guide to Sydney Schools for Parents Moving to Australia.

 Sure.
 A quick email to a few schools really doesn't take that much time and, if by some miracle, they reply and answer your questions, you're ahead of the game.
 Don't hold your breath though.

 Before you email, be sure to read through the school's website paying special attention to the enrollment information.

 I have a post with a map of all the NSW primary school enrollment zones, and another post here with a map of all the NSW high school enrollment zones.
-If you are on a mobile phone, then you will want to check out the enrollment zones later when you are at a desktop.
-The maps are large and it’s hard to zone in and out on a mobile phone.
+If you are on a mobile phone, then you'll want to check out the enrollment zones later when you are on a desktop.
+The maps are large and it's hard to zone in and out on a mobile phone.

 Also on the enrollment page, there will be a link to the Application to Enroll in a NSW Government School.
 It's the same application for all public schools in NSW for Australian citizens and permanent residence visa holders.

 If you have a temporary or visitor visa, then you will use a different application.
 Yes, I will cover this in just a second, but let's continue with the enrollment information and documents you will need for your enrollment appointments first.